Ad

 CSS3 Linear Gradient

 To create a linear gradient you must define at least two colors.
-You can also set a starting point and a direction (or an angle) along with the gradient effect.
+You can also set a starting point and a direction (angle) along with the gradient effect.

 Example 1: Linear Gradient - Top to Bottom (Default)